Zest-studi-o/P01-Allotment-gardens/README.md

 ### known Bugs

-Document known bugs and explain why they were not fixed.
+There are no remaining known bugs, all of them have been fixed.

 ---